aws-samples/awsome-distributed-training/3.test_cases/11.modelparallel/README.md

 4. **Running a convergence job or experiment**

 We have put together an example of a convergence script using the above referenced `scripts/model.sh` script.
 The script sets the model type, size, checkpointing directory, tensorboard directory for metrics, and other hyperparameters.
 This is a slurm script, used with sbatch similar to above.
+Note that you will need to provide your own path to your dataset within the launch script below.

 ```
-sbatch -N 64 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
+sbatch -N 16 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
 ```
 or
 ```
-sbatch -N 64 --job-name neox_7b_4M_trial1 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
+sbatch -N 16 --job-name neox_7b_4M_trial1 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
 ```

 5. **Resuming convergence job from a checkpoint**

 Modify the `--resume_from_checkpoint` arg with the path of the checkpoint.
 Then the job is started same as before.
 ```
-sbatch -N 64 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
+sbatch -N 16 convergence_jobs/neox_7b/neox_7b_4Mtokens.sh
 ```

 6. **Running a finetuning job or experiment**